 - Be very careful talking with the other driver’s insurance company.

 While they do need basic information to open a claim and take care of the damage done to your car, they are also looking for information they can use against you.The biggest problem we see is the injured person giving more information than they need to.
 Keep your answers short and to the point.
-In a perfect world, you would talk with an attorney before giving a recorded statement about your injuries and any similar prior conditions.
+In a perfect world, you would talk with an attorney before giving a recorded statement.

-2. Do I even need a personal injury lawyer?
+2. Do I need a personal injury lawyer if I’ve been in a car accident?

 It’s best to talk to a lawyer as soon as reasonably possible.
 We are more than happy to give you free legal advice.

 60% of the people we talk to do not need to hire an attorney.
-100% of them find the information we provide is invaluable.
+100% of them find the information we provide very helpful.

 There is a lot of good information we can give you to make sure that you are protecting yourself, while dealing with the insurance companies such as: